MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 - **Volume Total Capacity** shows the total storage capacity of the volume.
 - **Volume Remaining Capacity** shows the remaining storage capacity of the volume.
-- **Volume VM Disk Used Capacity** shows the total spaces occupied by VM disk related objects (including page blobs, managed disks/snapshot, managed images and platform image repository).
+- **Volume VM Disk Used Capacity** shows the total spaces occupied by VM disk related objects (including page blobs, managed disks/snapshot, managed images and platform images).
 The underlying VHD file of VM disks can share extent (refer to Disk) with images, snapshots or other disks, this number could be smaller than sum the used capacity of all individual VM disk related object.
 - **Volume Other Used Capacity** is the total used size of objects other than disks – including block blobs, append blobs, tables, queues and blob metadata.
 - **Volume VM Disk Provisioned Capacity** is total provisioned size of page blobs and managed disks/snapshots.
 This is the maximum value of total disk capacity of all managed disks and page blobs on the specific volume can grow to.